-- Leave the surgical bandages on and do not shower for 48 HOURS. - It is normal for the joint to bleed and swell following surgery if blood soaks into the dressing, simply reinforce with additional gauze bandages for the remainder of day and check again. - After 48 hours, remove bandages and gauze.
-It is normal to see bloody fluid on the gauze sponges. - If you have steri-strips, leave them in place over the incisions until your first appointment. - After removing the dressing, you may shower.
-You can get the incisions wet in the shower and let water run over the incisions.
-Gently pat the incisions dry when done, and cover the incisions with band-aids. - Do NOT use Bacitracin, lotions, or other ointments to the incisions. - Do NOT soak incisions in any pool/bathwater until 3 weeks postoperatively or until your incisions are completely closed. - You may remove the sling to shower, but be careful to avoid any sudden movements or heavy lifting.
+- Leave the surgical bandages on and do not shower for 48 HOURS. - It is normal for the joint to bleed and swell following surgery if blood soaks onto the gauze dressing, simply reinforce with additional gauze dressing for the remainder of day and check again. - After 48 hours, remove the outer bandages and gauze.
+It is normal to see bloody fluid on the gauze sponges. - Underneath the gauze you will find a mesh tape with dermabond glue over the incision.
+Leave this in place until your follow up appointment. - After removing the dressing, you may shower.
+You can get the incisions, sutures, and the mesh tape/glue wet in the shower and let water run over the incision.
+Gently pat the incision dry when done, and cover the incisions with a clean dressing or band-aids. - Do NOT use Bacitracin, lotions, or other ointments to the incisions. - Do NOT soak incisions in any pool/bathwater until 3 weeks postoperatively or until your incisions are completely closed. - Do not allow pets to sit on your lap or sleep in your bed for at least 4 weeks following surgery.
+Pets may harbor flies, mites, or other organisms that may cause an infection.